etzm/iscc-sum/docs/specifications/treewalk.md

 a tie-breaker.
 This ensures deterministic output even when storage systems allow multiple entries with equivalent names.

-> [!WARNING]
+!!! warning

-> Some storage systems (e.g., case-insensitive filesystems) may prevent creation of entries with names that
-> differ only in case or normalization.
+    Some storage systems (e.g., case-insensitive filesystems) may prevent creation of entries with names that differ only in case or normalization.
 In such cases, only the accessible entry will be yielded.

 #### Example